apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 ## Calls to action

-+ Join uPortal's Supporting Subscription program.
++ Join [uPortal's Supporting Subscription program][uportal-supporting-subscription-model].
 + Propose projects into the new uPortal Ecosystem Intake Process.
 + Directly participate in uPortal.
 + Engage in Apereo.